Camping season is upon us! More people than ever are taking off to the great outdoors and enjoying time in nature with their loved ones.

-1. Most campgrounds unfortunately come with bugs.
+Most campgrounds, unfortunately, come with bugs.
 Bring along hotel shower caps to cover your dishes for your outdoor meals!
-Don’t forget your cute, water-stain resistant table cloth too!
+Don’t forget your cute, water-stain resistant table cloth too.

-4. Keep your RV bathroom clean and toughen up the kids by sending them to the nice campground showers!
-Get plastic baskets for each child to take with them containing their own shower lanyard, pajamas and towel.
-Be sure to get a different colored towel for each kid too!
+Keep your RV bathroom clean and toughen up the kids by sending them to those campground showers!
+Get plastic baskets for each child to take with them containing their own shower lanyard, pajamas, and towel.
+Be sure to get a different colored towel for each kid too.

-6. Forget buying the expensive RV hangers!
-Cut a pool noodle in half and wedge on top of your hangers so that clothes don’t fall off in your closet while you’re driving.
+Forget buying the expensive RV hangers!
+Cut a pool noodle in half and wedge it on top of your hangers so that clothes don’t fall off in your closet while you’re driving.

 7. Make a clothesline out of rubber bands